DYCI2/Somax2/README.md

 ## Getting Started
 The main Somax application is the patch `somax2.maxpat`.
 You can open this patch from inside Max or directly from Finder.

-It is recommended to first follow the interactive tutorial by opening the `tutorial.maxpat` patch.
+It is recommended to first follow the interactive tutorial by opening the `tutorial_intro.maxpat` patch.
 This tutorial gives a brief introduction to the different modules of Somax and introduces the first steps towards interacting with the model.
+A second tutorial describing how to work with audio files in somax can be found in the same folder (`tutorial_audio.maxpat`).

 A good starting point in understanding Somax is the document `Introduction Somax.pdf`, which gives a brief overview of how the Somax interaction model works.